True Value: True Value Company

+Sale Do It Best

 On October 14, 2024, True Value filed for Chapter 11 bankruptcy protection as it continued to face liquidity challenges caused by inflation and rising interest rates.
-The company agreed to sell itself to competitor Do It Best for $153 million.
+The company ultimately agreed to sell itself to competitor Do It Best for $153 million, returning True Value to a cooperative structure.
 The purchase was completed in November 2024.

-House brands
+Private brands

-True Value's house brands, including Green Thumb (gardening), Master Electrician (electrical supplies), Master Plumber (plumbing supplies), HomePointe (cleaning supplies and bath fixtures), Master Painter (painting supplies), Tru Guard (electrical safety goods and lock sets), Pet Expert (collars and pet kennels), Holiday Wonderland (holiday decor) and Master Mechanic (tools), are manufactured by many different suppliers to company specifications.
+True Value offers a number of private brands that are sold exclusively at its member stores.
+These include Green Thumb (gardening), Master Electrician (electrical supplies), Master Plumber (plumbing supplies), HomePointe (cleaning supplies and bath fixtures), Master Painter (painting supplies), Tru Guard (electrical safety goods and lock sets), Pet Expert (collars and pet kennels), Holiday Wonderland (holiday decor), Master Mechanic (tools), TVX (budget).

-Early tool offerings were branded Tru-Test which eventually was used exclusively for paint until that name was supplanted by EasyCare.
-EasyCare (and previously, Tru Test) paints are manufactured at True Value's General Paint & Manufacturing (GPM) factory in Cary, Illinois.
+The company introduced the Tru-Test paint brand in 1963.
+It was later supplanted by EasyCare, which is manufactured at True Value's General Paint & Manufacturing (GPM) factory in Cary, Illinois.
 This facility manufactures latex paints, oil-based paints, stains and aerosols exceeding 7,300,000 gallons annually for multiple retailers in addition to True Value.

-From the late 1960s until the late 1990s, True Value also sold a line of lawnmowers, tillers and similar power equipment under the Lawn Chief brand.
+In 1971, the company began manufacturing its own lawn mowers out of a factory in Illinois.
+The line was renamed Lawn Chief in 1975.
+The operation also began producing wheelbarrows, snow shovels, and electric heaters.
+When Atlas Tool Company was purchased in 1983, tillers and snow throwers were added to the line.

+In 1983, True Value introduced its Green Thumb lawn care line.

+In March 2022, the company acquired Yenkin-Majestic's Majic line of consumer paints.
+In March 2023, it also acquired the Shur-Line brand of painting supplies and WordLock line of security products.